Autoimmunity Unlocked

 World Food Diversity

-Figure 3.6 - World Food Diversity.
+Figure 3.6 - World food diversity.
 Source: https://thefuturemarket.com/biodiversity

 Main Crops and Animals

-Figure 3.7 - Main Crops and Animals
+Figure 3.7 - Main crops and animals

 Dimension 2: Microbiome Distribution